drbean/edit/tsailin/2019APBR_english_proofing.md

 constitute instructions to new entrants on catching up in the new business model.

-This study focuses on Taiwanese manufacturing sectors as the subject since Taiwan is a typical latecomer to develop the business of contracted manufacturing and lots of Taiwanese manufacturers have developed the well-run business model in OEM, ODM, and OBM through the transition of business models (Chu 2009; Kuo and Minshall 2010; Hobday 1998).
-Through a large scale of the survey in Taiwan manufacturing sectors, we provide detailed observation on the innovation practices under the models of OEM, ODM, OBM.
-Furthermore, we also examine the reconfiguration of innovation practices in the transition.
-In the next section, this paper would like to discuss the business model innovation in the manufacturing sectors and the mix of innovation practices on the models in OEM, ODM, and OBM.
-In the methodology, it would provide more information on data collection, variables compilation, and analytical method.
-In the results, the paper would show a comprehensive Taiwanese case in the business model transition for contract manufacturers.
-In the final, we would discuss the findings with the prior studies and provide an insightful conclusion and the implications for research and the practices.
+This study focuses on the Taiwanese manufacturing sector as its subject since Taiwan, as a latecomer, is typical in the way the business of contracted manufacturing has changed there.
+Many Taiwanese manufacturers have developed well-run OEM, ODM, and OBM business models and many have transitioned through one or more of these business models (Chu 2009; Kuo and Minshall 2010; Hobday 1998).
+Using a large-scale survey of the Taiwan manufacturing sector, we provide detailed observations of the innovation practices followed under the OEM, ODM, OBM models there.
+Furthermore, we also examine the reconfiguration of innovation practices in the transition from one model to another.
+In the next section, this paper will discuss business model innovation in the manufacturing sector and the mix of innovation practices in OEM, ODM, and OBM models.
+In the methodology section, we will provide more information on data collection, variable compilation, and analytical method.
+In the results section, the paper will show a comprehensive Taiwanese case in business model transition for contract manufacturers.
+In the final section, we will discuss the findings in light of the results of prior studies, seek to provide an insightful conclusion and develop the implications for research and business practices.

 Business model innovation in manufacturing sectors: Contract Manufacturing in OEM, ODM, OBM